 - Drink only bottled water or filtered/sterilized/boiled water.
 Beware of what locals offer you, as most people can stomach untreated water.
 Again, a Steripen is really handy.
 You can treat anything clear… and the glowing light is a fun party trick for the inevitable crowd of people staring at you.
 Buy a Steripen now.

 - Avoid salads or anything with chopped raw vegetables.
 They’re washed in water, and you don’t know where it came from.
-Same goes for ice.
+The same goes for ice.

 - Take precautions to prevent mosquito bites.
 I’m not one for malaria tablets (not that it matters—I’m not your doctor), but I do use bug repellent cream and mosquito coils where possible.
 You can find the cream in pharmacies, and coils in any small convenience store.